July 19, 2025, 11:22 am | Read time: 4 minutes

 - Raspberries

-It’s best to combine early, mid, and late bloomers so that insects have food all year round.
-Since space is limited on the balcony, it’s a good idea to work with heights—such as hanging pots and wall mounts.
+It’s best to combine early, mid, and late bloomers so insects have food all year round.
+Since space is limited on a balcony, it’s a good idea to work with heights—such as using hanging pots and wall brackets.

-Also interesting: 5 Flowers You Shouldn’t Plant on the Balcony
+Also interesting: 5 Flowers You Should Avoid Planting on the Balcony

 3. Create Nesting Sites

 Even in flower boxes, suitable nesting sites can be integrated.
-Cut, pithy stems such as those from blackberry or mullein are particularly suitable.
+Cut, pithy stems like those from blackberries or mullein are particularly suitable.
 Simply place them vertically among the plants in the flower boxes.
-It’s also valuable for many insect species if part of the balcony is intentionally left “wild.”
-This means not immediately removing dead stems or leaves but leaving them as a hiding place or overwintering spot.
-Even a small wild corner can have a huge impact.
+It’s also valuable for many insect species to allow part of the balcony to remain wild, meaning not immediately removing dead stems or leaves, which can serve as hiding or overwintering spots.

-Alternatively, a pot or planter box can be filled with sand and a small amount of soil.
+A pot or planter filled with sand and a small amount of soil can also be used.
 It’s important not to plant too densely.
 This creates a suitable habitat for ground-nesting insects like certain wild bee species.

 4. Avoid Light and Protect Nocturnal Insects

-Artificial light sources like string lights or lanterns may create a cozy atmosphere but can have significant negative effects on nocturnal insects.
-Many insect species, especially moths, use natural light sources like the moon for orientation.
-When distracted by artificial light, they lose their way, circle the light source, or exhaust themselves, often leading to death.
-Additionally, artificial light can disrupt natural behaviors like foraging, mating, and reproduction, which can threaten entire populations in the long term.
+While string lights or lanterns create a cozy atmosphere, they can have significant negative effects on nocturnal insects.
+Many insect species, especially moths, lose their way when distracted by artificial light, circling the light source or becoming exhausted, often leading to death.
+Additionally, artificial light can disrupt natural behaviors.

-If you don’t want to forgo lighting, you should use it in an insect-friendly manner.
-It’s advisable to use light only sparingly.
-Additionally, the lighting should be on for a limited time, ideally equipped with a timer or motion sensor to avoid unnecessary continuous lighting.
-Warm white or amber-colored bulbs with low UV radiation are also considered less attractive to insects and can help reduce negative effects.
+If you don’t want to forgo lighting, try to use insect-friendly options.
+It’s advisable to use light only sparingly and to have it on for a limited time, ideally with a timer or motion sensor, to avoid unnecessary continuous lighting.
+Warm white or amber lights can help reduce negative effects.

 5. Provide Water Sources

-For many insects, water sources are vital during increasingly dry summer months.
-They need water not only for direct consumption but also for temperature regulation.
-Especially in urban areas where natural water sources like ponds or moist soil are lacking, an artificially created insect waterer on the balcony can be a crucial aid for survival.
+Water sources are vital for many insects during increasingly dry summer months.
+They need water not only for drinking but also for temperature regulation.
+A small, man-made insect water source on the balcony can be a crucial help for survival.

-With simple means, such a drinking spot can be set up, making your balcony more insect-friendly.
-A shallow saucer, small bowl, or lid can be filled with fresh water and equipped with stones, pebbles, or some moss.
-These elements serve as safe landing spots for insects and prevent them from falling into the water and drowning.
+A simple drinking spot can be set up with a shallow saucer, a small bowl, or a lid filled with fresh water and equipped with stones, pebbles, or some moss.
 It’s important that the stones protrude from the water or at least provide a non-slip surface.

-It’s also important to change the water regularly to avoid germs.
-The stones and moss should occasionally be rinsed with clear water.
-Clean, well-placed water sources not only help individual animals but also promote biodiversity and contribute to the ecological balance in your own environment.
+It’s also important to rinse the stones and moss occasionally with clear water to avoid germs.
+Clean, well-placed water sources not only help individual animals but also promote biodiversity and make a valuable contribution to conservation.

 6. Avoid Pesticides and Chemical Fertilizers

-An equally central aspect is avoiding pesticides and chemical fertilizers.
+A central aspect is also avoiding pesticides and chemical fertilizers.
 These substances can severely harm or drive away beneficial insects.
-Instead, natural alternatives like nettle manure or neem oil are recommended—or simply let nature take its course and tolerate a certain degree of “wildness.”
+Instead, natural alternatives like neem oil are recommended—or simply let nature take its course and tolerate a certain amount of “wildness.”

 7. Plant Containers Made of Natural Materials

-The choice of plant containers can also make a difference.
-Pots made of clay, wood, or coconut fiber are not only more environmentally friendly than plastic but also offer a better microclimate and sometimes even additional habitat for small organisms.
+Plant containers made of natural materials are more environmentally friendly than plastic and offer a better microclimate and sometimes even additional habitat for small organisms.